 Hemp isn’t just ‘more sustainable’, but also stronger, lighter, and cheaper than carbon fibre – so it’s a no brainer, really!

 Hemp plastic makes a great bio-degradable option that helps keep trash out of our oceans!
-However, according to the British Plastics Federation; only 4-6% of global fossil fuel expenditure goes towards manufacturing plastic… That’s why the next topic we want to talk about how hemp biofuels could provide us a more sustainable means of transportation.
+However, according to the British Plastics Federation; only 4-6% of global fossil-fuel expenditure goes towards manufacturing plastic… That’s why the next topic we want to talk about how hemp biofuels could provide us with a more sustainable means of transportation.

 We’ll keep it simple…